 About Devo Spice

-Devo Spice is a nerdcore and comedy rapper from New Jersey who has been called "the red-headed stepson of Weird Al Yankovic and Eminem."
+Devo Spice is a comedy rapper from New Jersey who has been called "the red-headed stepson of Weird Al Yankovic and Eminem."
 His demented brand of hip hop has made him one of the most popular artists on the nationally syndicated Dr. Demento Show.
 Devo Spice founded the comedy rap group Sudden Death whose songs "Cellular Degeneration", "Getting Old Sucks" and "Pillagers" were the numbers 1, 2, and 4 most requested songs on Dr. Demento in 2007.

 Devo Spice performs regularly across the country at music clubs, comedy clubs, and science fiction conventions.
 He has shared the stage with Dr. Demento, MC Lars, MC Frontalot, Jonathan Coulton, Paul and Storm, and many others.
 The live show features videos and animations synchronized with the music resulting in a hilarious show that goes over very well with a variety of audiences.